tektoncd/experimental/webhooks-extension/DEVELOPMENT.md

 If modifying the UI code and wanting to deploy your updated version:

-1) Run `npm run build` this will create a new file in the dist directory.
+1) Run `npm run build_ko` this will create a new file in the dist directory.
 Note that this does require `yq`, so grab that too
 2) Reinstall the extension.
 It will automatically be picked up by the running dashboard.
 Use

 ```
 kustomize build overlays/development | ko apply -f -
 ```

 if developing on a plain Kubernetes system, or

 ```
 kustomize build overlays/openshift-development | ko apply -f -
 ```

 if developing against OpenShift or OKD.

 ## Linting